 That said, some surfers have had no issues donning their wetsuit despite having hairy legs, so your mileage may vary.

-Wetsuit rash is uncomfortable to say the least.
-It is caused by friction between your wetsuit and skin, and being hairy can increase the friction and therefore your chances of getting a wetsuit rash.
+Rashes of any kind are uncomfortable to say the least.
+It is caused by friction between your wetsuit/surfboard and skin, and being hairy can increase the friction and therefore your chances of getting a rash.

 When you have a wetsuit rash, you will be unable to wear a wetsuit until it heals because of how painful it feels.
-And without a wetsuit on, you have little protection against the elements when surfing, so you basically can’t surf either.
+And without a wetsuit on, you have little protection against the cold which means you cannot surf in any other condition except in warm waters.

 It’s no wonder that many surfers want to prevent this situation, so they preemptively shave off their body hair to have fewer wetsuit rashes.
-That said, it’s still no guarantee that you will be safe from wetsuit rashes, so it’s possible you shaved off your hair for no reason.
+That said, it’s still no guarantee that you will be safe from wetsuit or surf rashes, but at least you’ll feel like the water is gliding off your skin.

 What are the downsides of shaving body hair and surfing?